znsio/specmatic-documentation/architecture.md

 ![](/images/logical_architecture.jpg)

 Qontract leverages evolutionary architecture principles and is extensible by design.
 The blue boxes within the dotted line make up the core.
-We are then able to add support for Web APIs, Messaging Platforms, Testing Frameworks, etc. as drop add on capabilities.
+This enables us to add support for Web APIs, Messaging Platforms, Testing Frameworks, etc. in a modular manner.

 * **Gherkin Lexer** is central to the working of Qontract.
 It translates Gherkin to executable Scenarios which can either behave as stub / mock responses or tests for consumers and providers respectively.
 * **Consumer Side**